-Sexuality Studies Minor (21 hours) - Spring 2017 course requirements
+Sexuality Studies Minor (21 hours) - Fall 2017 course requirements

 The Women's, Gender, and Sexuality Studies Program prepares students for a variety of careers.
 Recent graduates have entered such fields as law, communications, education, health care, business, counseling, library science, and the ministry.

 Students are encouraged to develop coordinated major-minor and double-major programs that research and analyze the development and application of specific gender themes.
 Women's, Gender, and Sexuality Studies majors engage in community-based service learning and gain experience in conducting research.